 Use the Status Report option to specify under what conditions, if any, you would like a status report created when a model is solved.
-The available options here are: Always Created, Never Created, Only on Error/Warning.
-If you select Always Created, What's Best! will insert a status report worksheet entitled WB!
+The available options here are: Never Created, Always Created, Only on Error/Warning.
+The Never Created selection means that What'sBest! will not insert a status report.
+The Always Created is selected by default, and What'sBest! will insert a status report worksheet entitled WB!
 Status into the current workbook every time you solve.
-The Never Created selection means that What's Best! will not insert a status report.
-By selecting Only on Error/Warning, What's Best! will insert a status report worksheet entitled WB!
+By selecting Only on Error/Warning, What'sBest! will insert a status report worksheet entitled WB!
 Status only if an error or warning from calculation is encountered.
 If there are no errors or warnings, then no status report is inserted.